MIC-DKFZ/semantic_segmentation/README.md

 ### Logging and Checkpointing

-The logging structure of the code is depicted below.
+The logging structure of the output folder is depicted below.
 The ``LOGDIR=<some.folder.dir>`` argument defines the logging folder (*"logs/"* by default).
 For a better overview, experiments can also be named by ``experiment="my_experiment"`` ("baseline" by default).
+The parameters which are logged are: Hyperparameters (like epochs, batch_size, initial lr,...), metrics, loss (train+val), time (train+val) and learning rate as well as example predictions during validation  (can be disabled by setting ``num_example_predictions=0``).
 Checkpointing can be disabled/enabled by ``pl_trainer.enable_checkpointing= <True or False>``.
 To resume training from a checkpoint use the *continue_from* argument.
 If you want to finetune from a checkpoint (only load the weights) use the *finetune_from* argument.